Choosing between Azure SQL, SQL Managed instance or SQL Server

 • Full compatibility is achieved when running SQL Server on a Windows or Linux VM.
 When exploring this option, make sure you are using Always On availability groups to ensure high availability.
 As you will now be using VMs, you must patch them regularly.
 We advise using Cluster-Aware Updating from the get-go as adding that later might be much more difficult.

-• To keep cost in control consider using Azure Reservations and Hybrid Use Benefit.
+• To keep costs in control consider using Azure Reservations and Hybrid Use Benefit.

 Execute a complete migration with near-zero downtime